damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/features.md

 ## Auto Login

 If you want to have your app being redirected to the sts automatically without the user clicking any login button only by accessing a specific route, you can use the `AutoLoginGuard` provided by the lib.
 In case you are using multiple configs the guard currently uses the first config fix to perform a login!
 The guard handles `canActivate` and `canLoad` for you.
+It also saves the route you wanted to visit before the login and redirects you to that route after the successful login.

 Here are two use cases to distinguish: